Chart Color Schemes

 Sheffield - Railton hosts an older demographic, ranking in the top quartile nationwide

-Sheffield - Railton's median age at 49 years exceeds the Rest of Tas. average of 45 and is considerably older than Australia's median age of 38.
-The 55-64 cohort is over-represented locally at 18.0%, compared to the Rest of Tas. average, while the 25-34 age group is under-represented at 9.4%.
-This concentration in the 55-64 age bracket is higher than the national average of 11.2%.
-Post-2021 Census data shows that the 75 to 84 age group grew from 6.5% to 8.3% of the population, while the 45 to 54 cohort declined from 14.1% to 12.2%, and the 5 to 14 group dropped from 11.1% to 10.1%.
-By 2041, Sheffield - Railton's age composition is expected to shift notably.
-The 75 to 84 age group will grow by 40%, reaching 813 people from the current 579.
-Those aged 65 and above will comprise 56% of projected population growth.
-Conversely, both the 0 to 4 and 65 to 74 age groups are expected to decrease in number.
+Sheffield - Railton's median age is 49 years, significantly higher than the Rest of Tas. average of 45 and considerably older than the Australian median of 38.
+The 55-64 cohort is notably over-represented at 18.0% locally compared to the Rest of Tas. average, while the 25-34 year-olds are under-represented at 9.4%.
+This concentration in the 55-64 age group is well above the national average of 11.2%.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 6.5% to 8.3% of the population, while the 45 to 54 cohort has declined from 14.1% to 12.2%, and the 5 to 14 age group has dropped from 11.1% to 10.1%.
+By 2041, Sheffield - Railton is expected to see notable shifts in its age composition.
+Leading this demographic shift, the 75 to 84 age group will grow by 40%, reaching 813 people from 579.
+The aging population dynamic is clear, with those aged 65 and above comprising 56% of projected growth.
+Conversely, both the 0 to 4 and 65 to 74 age groups are expected to see reduced numbers.